 Make Your LinkedIn Account Easier for Employers To Find

 Using LinkedIn to find a job is fine, so long as you make it easy for employers to find you too.
 Make your LinkedIn profile more accessible by posting links to your LinkedIn profile on your website, your blog, and your other social media profiles.
-Even if you do not have a website or blog, you can comment on other people’s blogs/websites and link back to your LinkedIn profile.
+Even if you do not have a website or blog, you can comment on other people’s blogs/websites and link them back to your LinkedIn profile.